·AI Mode / GA4 / AI traffic / Measurement / GEO

 Q2.
 Can RevenueScope fully isolate AI Mode traffic?#

-No, not completely.
-Traffic identifiable as AI by referrer, like ChatGPT or Perplexity, can be shown as its own row per engine with revenue and RPS.
-But Google's AI Mode arrives with google as the referrer, so it's mixed into Google Search (Organic Search) rather than the per-AI-engine rows.
-That's exactly why we connect what's visible through to revenue and honestly disclose the part we can't isolate as undercounted.
+Traffic identifiable as AI by referrer, like ChatGPT or Perplexity, is shown as its own row per engine with revenue and RPS.
+Google's AI Mode arrives with google as the referrer, so — just as in GA4 — it lands on the Organic Search side rather than the per-AI-engine rows.
+So RevenueScope fixes the referrer-visible AI figures as a floor.
+You connect what's visible through to revenue and treat the AI-Mode share as sitting outside it.
+That's how tracking AI traffic by revenue works in practice.

 Q3.
 While the AI channel is still small, can I ignore it?#